Elham Yaghoubian: Biography

 Elham Yaghoubian was born in Tehran, Iran.
 She started her Master's studies in International Relations in California State University in Los Angeles.
 In Iran, she received a Bachelor degree in Foreign Language Translation from Tehran Azad University in 1994.

 She published her second book (Tondbad e Sarnevesht e. g.
 Storm of Destiny) in 1996 which was republished four times.
-She continued to cooperate with the Jewish journal Ofogh-e Bina as general editor and writer until her emigration to United States.
+She cooperated with the Jewish journal Ofogh-e Bina as general editor and writer until her emigration to United States.
 Elham was a founding member and one of the head editors of Bina Magazine, e.g. ofogh bina.
 In 1998, Elham along with some of her nationalist peers founded the مَرز پُرگُهَر, Iranians for a secular Republic.
 Her third novel (Ashk-e Sham' e. g.
 Tear of the Candle] was published in 1999.
-Elham’s focuses in her novels are the Persian women between tradition and modernity, the absence and maltreating of their rights predominantly by their family members and lack of equivalency in social life.
+The focus of her novels are the Persian women between tradition and modernity, the absence and maltreating of their rights predominantly by family members and lack of equivalency in social life.
 The novel Ašk-e šamʿ is an example of such disorder within Iranian community.

 After the pro-democracy movement of July 1999, she moved to the United States.
-She started working as a counselor at JVS, one of the Jewish Federation's agencies helping new immigrant and refugees.
-In the meantime, she continued her pro-democracy activism from the U.S. She has frequently undertaken trips to different cities and states within U.S. where she gave lectures, interviewed prominent human right activists and high ranked government members.
-Elhmam’s activities towards elucidating of maltreating of human rights in Iran, denial of Holocaust on behalf of Iranian leaderships and her struggle against antisemitic resentments among Iranian politicians caused harsh verbal attacks of several radical Iranian newspapers and state-financed broadcastings which identified her as Zionist and anti-revolutionary individual.
+She started working as a counselor at JVS, one of the Jewish Federation's agencies helping new immigrant and refugees and continued her pro-democracy activism from the U.S. She has visited different cities and states within U.S. to give lectures, interviewed prominent human right activists and high ranking government members.
+Elhmam’s activities towards highlighting the human rights challenges in Iran, denial of Holocaust on behalf of Iranian leaderships and her struggle against antisemitic resentments among Iranian politicians caused harsh verbal attacks of several radical Iranian newspapers and state-financed broadcastings which identified her as Zionist and anti-revolutionary individual.
 In 2007, Elham started working as Community Outreach Advisor at California Army National Guard.
 In 2008, she pursued her studies in the masters program of the International Relations Department of California State University.